 Also, I was targeting specific Job descriptions related to blogging careers and content writing professions like “Full-time blogger”, “Content Manager”, “Web content writer”. etc.

-And I added a few targeting conditions so that the audience having an interest in specific topics and particular job titles will be targeted and matched.
+And I added a few specific targeting conditions.
+Because of the conditions, the audience having an interest in specific topics and particular job titles would be targeted and matched.

 I decided to do A/B testing for the audience by testing it for different locations, age groups, and interests.